Stackomate/monorepo/packages/data-structures/README.md

 1. `npm i @stackomate/data-structures`
 2. Import desired data-structure into your project.
 See examples below:

+Each data-structure contains a prefix to better differentiate similar methods

 ## Composite Key Map (`ckm` prefix)